-New section 91A would require certain recipients of family allowance to supply a tax file number as of 1 October 1990 in order to receive or to continue to receive payment.
+New subsection 91A(1) would require a person who is qualified to receive family allowance, being an allowance the claim for which was lodged after the date the Act received Royal Assent, to provide a statement of his or her tax file number and that of his or her spouse in order to receive or to continue to receive payment of family allowance.
 At present there is no similar requirement.